 Consultation and Communication

 Please check your student email and MyUni as course-related announcements are communicated via email and on MyUni.

 Lecturer consultation times are advertised on MyUni course website.

 Tutors will inform you of their consultation arrangements at your first tutorial.
 This information will also be placed on MyUni.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.The University expects full-time students (i.e. those taking 12 units per semester) to devote a total of 48 hours per week to their studies.
 This means that you are expected to commit approximately 9 hours for a three-unit course or 13 hours for a four-unit course, of private study outside of your regular classes.

 Students in this course are expected to attend all lectures throughout the semester plus one tutorial class each week.

-Learning Activities SummaryThe course material is presented in 10 topics, as described below:
+Learning Activities SummaryThe course material is presented as follows:

 Two case studies will also be examined during the semester.
 They are:

 The University's policy on Assessment for Coursework Programs is based on the following four principles: